dice-group/IGUANA/docs_new/configuration/tasks.md

 and are executed from top to bottom in the order they are defined in the configuration.
 At the moment, the `stresstest` is the only implemented task.

-Tasks are defined in the `tasks` section of the configuration by the `type` property.
+Tasks are defined in the `tasks` section of the configuration and are distinguished by the `type` property.

-Example:
+## Example
 ```yaml
 tasks:
   - type: "stresstest"